officert/css-important-loader/README.md

 # cssimportant-loader
-[Webpack](https://webpack.github.io/docs/) CSS Loader to add !important to all styles
+[Webpack](https://webpack.github.io/docs/) CSS Loader to add !important to all styles.

-[Cleanslate CSS](http://cleanslatecss.com/usage/) is an aggressive CSS reset.
+While using `!important` is typically frowned upon there are times when it can be useful.
+When building widgets that will be embedded directly into third party websites (no iframe) the CSS rules in the host site may be unpredictable and cause CSS bleeding.
+[Cleanslate CSS](http://cleanslatecss.com/) is an aggressive CSS reset.
 To use it you need to add `!important` to all of your styles.

 This [Webpack](https://webpack.github.io/docs/) loader will add `!important` to all your styles so you can easily use Cleanslate, without having to manually add `important` everywhere.